om-ganesh/codekata/README.md

 2. dsaexposed.csproj  [Read more](dsaexposed/readme.md)
 	It implements the fundamental algorithms in C#
 3. interviewcodings.csproj
-	These are list of real interview attempted by me
+	These are list of real interview faced myself (Yr2016-2020)
 4. JohanRuleEngine.csproj
 	This the interview problem asked on one of my previous company, Jonah
 5. oopfundamentals.csproj